Landline & Voice Services in RRR Australia

 Key takeaways

-- Copper landlines in nbn Satellite and Fixed Wireless areas are not currently being shut down
+• Copper landlines in nbn Satellite and nbn Fixed Wireless areas are not currently being shut down

-- VoIP (Voice Over Internet) over nbn Satellite or Fixed Wireless is not a USO voice service
+• VoIP over nbn Satellite or nbn Fixed Wireless is not a USO compatible voice service

-- Do not assume advice from providers is correct — ask questions, post on BIRRR if you are unsure or reach out to the Telecommunications Industry Ombudsman
+• Do not assume advice from providers is correct — ask questions, post on BIRRR if you are unsure or reach out to the Regional Tech Hub or Telecommunications Industry Ombudsman

 *Please note, while all care has been taken in compiling BIRRR documents, we recommend that you check with your service provider regarding your landline service.